MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-advanced-delivery.md

    To remove an existing value, click remove ![Remove icon](../../media/m365-cc-sc-remove-selection-icon.png) next to the value.

    > [!NOTE]
-   > You must specify at least one Sending Domain and at least one Sending IP to configure a third-party phishing simulation in Advanced Delivery.
-You may optionally include Simulation URLs to allow to ensure URLs present in simulation messages are not blocked.
+   > You must specify at least one **Sending domain** and at least one **Sending IP** to configure a third-party phishing simulation in Advanced Delivery.
+You may optionally include **Simulation URLs to allow** to ensure URLs present in simulation messages are not blocked.
 You may specify up to 10 entries for each field.
-There must be a match on at least one Sending Domain and one Sending IP but no association between values is maintained.
+There must be a match on at least one **Sending domain** and one **Sending IP** but no association between values is maintained.

 4. When you're finished, do one of the following steps:
    - **First time**: Click **Add**, and then click **Close**.